-- (1) Individual employees, independent providers, including non-licensed homemaker/direct support workers who are employed by a mi via eligible recipient to provide direct services shall: - (a) be at least 18 years of age; - (b) be qualified to perform the service and demonstrate capacity to perform required tasks;
+(1) Individual employees, independent providers, including non-licensed homemaker/direct support workers who are employed by a mi via eligible recipient to provide direct services shall:

+- (a) be at least 18 years of age; - (b) be qualified to perform the service and demonstrate capacity to perform required tasks;

 - (c) be able to communicate successfully with the eligible recipient; - (d) prior to the initial hire and every three years after initial hire pass a nationwide caregiver criminal history screening pursuant to Section 29-17-2 et seq.
 NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27-7a-1 et seq.
+NMSA 1978 and 8.11.6 NMAC; additionally employees must pass the employee abuse registry (EAR) pursuant to 7.1.12 NMAC, certified nurse aide registry pursuant to 16-
-NMSA 1978 and 8.11.6 NMAC; additionally employees must pass the employee abuse registry (EAR) pursuant to 7.1.12 NMAC, certified nurse aide registry pursuant to 16-12.20 NMAC, office of inspector exclusion list pursuant to section 1128B(f) of the Social Security Act; and the national sex offender registry pursuant to 6201 as federal authority for active programs. - (e) complete training on critical incident, abuse, neglect, and exploitation reporting; - (f) complete training specific to the eligible recipient's needs; an assessment of training needs is determined by the eligible recipient or his or her authorized representative; the eligible recipient is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the eligible recipient's AAB; and - (g) meet any other service specific qualifications, as specified in this rule and its service standards.

-- EFF: 11-1-18 - (2) Vendors, including those providing professional services shall meet the following qualifications: - (a) shall be qualified to provide the service; - (b) shall possess a valid business license, if applicable; - meet financial solvency, maintain and adhere to training requirements, record (c) management, quality assurance policy and procedures, if applicable; - be in good standing with and comply with his or her New Mexico practice board (d) or other certification or licensing required to render mi via services in New Mexico; and - must not have a DOH current adverse action against them. (e) - assure that employees of the vendor: (f) - (i) are at least 18 years of age; - (ii) are qualified to perform the service and demonstrate capacity to perform required tasks; - are able to communicate successfully with the eligible recipient; (iii) - pass a nationwide caregiver criminal history screening pursuant to (iv)

-Section 29-17-2 et seq.
+12.20 NMAC, office of inspector exclusion list pursuant to section 1128B9f) of the Social Security Act; and the national sex offender registry pursuant to 6201 as federal authority for active programs. (e) complete training on critical incident, abuse, neglect, and exploitation reporting; (f) complete training specific to the eligible recipient's needs; an assessment of expenses for paid employees cannot be paid for with the eligible recipient's AAB; and meet any other service specific qualifications, as specified in this rule and its (g) service standards.
+Vendors, including those providing professional services shall meet the following (2) (a) shall be qualified to provide the service; shall possess a valid business license, if applicable; (b) meet financial solvency, maintain and adhere to training requirements, record (c) management, quality assurance policy and procedures, if applicable; be in good standing with and comply with his or her New Mexico practice board (d) or other certification or licensing required to render mi via services in New Mexico; and (e) must not have a DOH current adverse action against them. (f) assure that employees of the vendor: (i) are at least 18 years of age; (ii) are qualified to perform the service and demonstrate capacity to perform required tasks; (iii) are able to communicate successfully with the eligible recipient; pass a nationwide caregiver criminal history screening pursuant to (iv) Section 29-17-2 et seq.
 NMSA 1978 and 7.1.9 NMAC and an abuse registry screen pursuant to Section 27-7a-1 et seq.
-NMSA 1978 and 8.11.6 NMAC;

-complete training on critical incident, abuse, neglect, and exploitation reporting;
+NMSA 1978 and 8.11.6 NMAC; complete training on critical incident, abuse, neglect, and exploitation (v) reporting; complete training specific to the eligible recipient's needs; an (vi)

-- (vi) complete training specific to the eligible recipient's needs; an assessment of training needs is determined by the eligible recipient or his or her authorized representative; the eligible recipient is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the eligible recipient's AAB; and - meet any other service specific qualifications, as specified in this rule and its service standards.
+assessment of training needs is determined by the eligible recipient or his or her authorized representative; the eligible recipient is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the eligible recipient's AAB; and

+(g) meet any other service specific qualifications, as specified in this rule and its